thorinii/ast-editor-experiments/README.md

 There is no usage yet.

+## Milestones

+1. An expression editor
+  * Enter expressions (literals, variables, lambdas, applies, binaries, lets, and patterns)
+  * Modify expressions
+  * Evaluate on the fly and render the result

 ## TODO

 * Begin rewriting in Purescript <--- very important for code sanity
   * keymap
-  * keymap-chart
-  * initial-ast
   * default-keymap-config
   * Job Executor
   * task-compile
   * task-test
-  * selectors
-  * editor-render
-  * editor-ui
-  * use Aff for the event loop (state monad?
-Would make life easier with several read/writes.
-Yes).
+  * Use a signal to trigger the event loop
-    * Main loop has type `StateT EditorState Aff a`.
+    * Event loop has type `StateT EditorState Eff a`
+    * Outer signaller uses purescript-signal channels to publish events
+      * foldP (\ev state -> runStateM state (... ev))
     * State changers tend to have `forall m a.
 MonadState EditorState m => m a`.
-    * Use purescript-signal channels to publish events
-      * foldP (\ev state -> runStateM state (... ev))
   * most things in state should be hashable
   * Split Jobs and cached functions; cache should be separate to state
     * Jobs shouldn't care about sources and targets